huriyilmaz/visualstudio-docs.tr-tr/mac/azure-functions-lab.md

 ## <a name="summary"></a>Özet

-bu laboratuvarda, Mac için Visual Studio ile Azure işlevleri oluşturmaya nasıl başladığınızı öğrendiniz.
+Bu laboratuvarda, Azure İşlevleri ile Mac için Visual Studio.